 - Children, teens, adults, and all those who are in contact with babies should get a booster of the whooping cough shot.

-- Parents can get their baby’s first whooping cough shot as early as 6-8 weeks of age.
+- Babies can get their first whooping cough shot as early as 6-8 weeks of age.

-Stop the spread of germs, including whooping cough
+To stop the spread of germs, including whooping cough:

 - Wash hands with soap and water for 20 seconds every time.
 Sing the whole ABC song to make it to 20 seconds!